scottyschup/ruby-curriculum/w2d5/test-doubles.md

 A method *stub* stands in for a method; `Order` needs `customer`'s `email_address` method, so we create a stub to provide it.
-We do this by passing a symbol with the name of the method that we want to stub.
+We do this by calling `allow(double).to receive(:method)`, passing a symbol with the name of the method that we want to stub.
 The `and_return` method takes the return value that the stubbed method will return when called as its parameter.

 The `customer` double simulates the `Customer#email_address` method, without actually using any of the `Customer` code.
 This totally